nin-jin/node-jin/README.md

 	sex =male
 	profession =developer

-This is 3 root struct-nodes with 1 value-node in each of them.
+This is 3 struct-nodes with 1 value-node in each of them.
 All symbols after "=" is raw value without any escaping.
 For multiline text use multiple values:

 	about